FluentLenium/FluentLenium/docs/docs.md

 # What is FluentLenium ?

-FluentLenium helps you writing readable, reusable, reliable, and resilient UI functionnal tests for the browser.
+FluentLenium helps you writing readable, reusable, reliable and resilient UI functionnal tests for the browser.

 FluentLenium provides a Java [fluent interface](http://en.wikipedia.org/wiki/Fluent_interface) to [Selenium](http://www.seleniumhq.org/), and brings some magic to avoid common issues faced by Selenium users.